Stasmo/resume/SimonStaszkiewiczResume.md

   - S3 lifecycle policies
   - EC2 autoscaling and spot instances
   - savings plans
+- partnered with the data team to simplify and standardize training and deploying GPU accelerated models and creating ETL pipelines

 ### Software Developer, Senior DevOps Specialist, Automation Practice Lead at Copperleaf - June 2016 to February 2022